nwg/racket-wiki/Home.md

 ## Interested?

-See <https://racket-news.com> for the latest updates!S
+See <https://racket-news.com> for the latest updates!

 * **[[How to get started]]**
 * **[[How to get help]]**